Search⌘ K

 Inputs, Features, and Targets

-Explore the inputs, features, and targets for various state-of-the-art ML applications.
+Explore the inputs, features, and targets that form the foundation of supervised machine learning applications.

 Feature magic in machine learning

-Under the umbrella of machine learning, inputs, and features are highly correlated because the input (commonly called the dataset) can be transformed to get more insightful features.
-For example, the input will be the image of the person we want to identify for the facial recognition application.
-Features like color, distance between the eyes, the nose, the height, etc., can be extracted by applying different transformations over the input image.
+Under the umbrella of machine learning, inputs, and features are highly correlated because the input (commonly called the dataset) is processed to derive more insightful features.
+For example, the input will be the image of the person we want to identify for a facial recognition application.
+Features like edges, texture patterns, distance between the eyes, the nose, the height, etc., can be extracted by applying different transformations over the input image.
 Finally, the target will be the name of the person.
 In order to create this application, we need to make our model learn the identities of people, and for that, we need to provide the model with a mapping function between the inputs and the identities.

 Feature selection process

 In classical machine learning, feature selection was heavily dependent upon hand-engineered features, which took a lot of time.
-For instance, considering the color as an input feature, we might get useful results while identifying the model of a particular car, assuming the company used different colors for different models of cars.
+For instance, considering the color as an input feature, we might get useful results while classifying images of flowers (where color is a key distinguishing feature between species).
 However, this feature won’t be handy while identifying shirts or trousers, as they’re available in almost all colors.
 Therefore, we can’t restrict our model to call an object a shirt just because it’s red.

 In modern machine learning, the model is designed to identify the best features without human intervention.
 The latest machine learning algorithms focus on creating models without knowing much about the features.
 Further, these features are extracted from inputs automatically.